-In order to enable us to identify needs, encourage change and track progress and success, the following systems are used in order to support the young people to achieve the desired outcomes for their placement:
+In order to enable us to identify needs, support change and track progress and success, the following systems are used to support the young people to achieve the desired outcomes for their placement.

-ICON (Identifying Current and Ongoing Needs)

-This is the assessment and intervention framework for all young people at Fastbridge.
-All disciplines contribute to its completion and it is reviewed in collaboration with the young person house manager and his keyworker.

-The I.C.O.N. document incorporates the Good Lives Model, Psychometric outcomes and Personal Education Plan.
-The process of completing I.C.O.N. allows each young person to identify and agree a series of S.M.A.R.T. goals (Specific, Measurable, Achievable, Realistic, Time-limited) on which to focus over a twelve-week period.
+ICON (Identifying Current and Ongoing Needs): This is an assessment and intervention framework for all young people.
+All disciplines contribute to its completion, and it is reviewed in collaboration with the young person, their therapist, key worker and the Headteacher.
+The ICON document incorporates Good Lives Model, psychometric outcomes, and personal education plan.
+The process of completing the ICON allows each young person to identify and agree a series of SMART goals (Specific Measurable Achievable Realistic Time limited) on which to focus over a 12-week period.

-Assessment of Risk and Treatment needs

-When a young person begins their placement, Assessment takes on a holistic form.
+Assessment of Risk and Treatment Needs: When a young person begins their placement assessment takes on a holistic form.
 The young person completes a number of psychometric assessments which are written into a report format.
-The allocated therapist engages in collating background information as well as interview through therapy sessions with the young person This, along with psychometric outcomes and conversations with teaching, management and care staff forms a thorough assessment of risk and treatment needs aimed to identify therapeutic needs, engagement/progress in therapy, levels of supervision required and likelihood of further involvement in harmful sexual behaviour.
-The time period during which a full assessment report is completed will vary, dependent on the young person's abilities and willingness to engage, although ideally this will be within the first three months of placement.
+The allocated therapist engages in collating background information as well as interview through therapy sessions with the young person.
+This, along with psychometric outcomes and conversations with teaching, management and care staff forms a thorough assessment of risk and treatment needs aimed to identify a formulation of behaviour, therapeutic needs, engagement / progress in therapy, levels of supervision required and likelihood of further involvement in harmful sexual behaviour.
+The time period during which a full assessment is completed will vary, dependent on the young person's abilities and willingness to engage, although ideally this would be within the first 3 months of placement.

-Psychometric assessments are individually tailored to the needs of the young person and are re-administered during the placement to monitor progress of the young person's therapy as well as identify ongoing therapeutic needs.
+Psychometric assessments are individually tailored to the needs of the young person and a re-readministered annually during the placement to monitor progress as well as identify ongoing therapeutic needs.
+Additional specific assessments can be conducted and sourced where needed.

-Should a young person be subject to on-going criminal investigation for an alleged sexual offence, careful consideration involving discussions with multiagency partners (Social Worker, Police, YOT or Probation) will need to be made to assess whether assessment should await completion of any legal proceedings.
+Should a young person be subject to an ongoing criminal investigation for an alleged sexual offence, careful consideration involving discussions with multi-agency partners (social worker, police) will need to be made to assess whether assessments should await completion of any legal proceedings.